Fishing ReportHolmes County State Park Lake - 5/17/2018 3:24:16 PM

 The boat ramp will remain open, but boaters should use extreme caution when launching and loading their boats due to shallow water conditions.

-Try fishing the brushtops out from the west end of the levee.
-Worms and crickets fished around the outside of these brushtops about 4 to 6 feet deep should be productive.
+Try casting near the brush tops out from the west end of the levee.
+Fishing with worms and crickets around the outside of these brush tops and around other shallow areas should produce some success.

 Mississippi Department of Wildlife, Fisheries, and Parks Fisheries Biologists use various sampling methods to assess the fish populations in the State’s waters.
 Sampling results for selected water bodies are summarized in Reel Facts Sheets.